amdxibr/crossplay-paperMC-setup-script/README.md

 # CrossplayPaperMCScript

-A collection of scripts (.sh and .py) designed to automate and simplify the creation and update of a Minecraft Java + Bedrock crossplay server.
+A collection of scripts (.sh and .py) designed to automate and simplify the creation and update of a PaperMC Minecraft Java + Bedrock crossplay server.

 # Setup instructions: